-This Parmesan Tilapia is the kind of fish you make for people who don’t like fish.
+Parmesan Tilapia is the kind of fish you make for people who don’t like fish.
 It’s a mild fish covered with a parmesan sauce that is so good.
+Add this to your healthy recipe file.

 When John and I first were married we were completely anti-seafood with the exception of crab legs.